Jbleezy/BO1-Reimagined/README.md

 * Make it so Death Machine and FG42 weapon models look better with higher FOV
 * Fix sprint and dive anims on Ray Gun
 * Fix Der Riese Nikolai viewhands for FG42
-* Fix Ballistic Knife first raise anim (shows ring at very bottom center of screen at end of anim, modify from .xanim_export file)
 * Use Sleepy when game crashes on map load
 * Remove zombie failsafe death print before release
 * Replace WaW weapon viewmodels in BO1 with their equivalents in WaW to see if their model is more correct